regularlabs/regularjs/README.md

 ## toggleClasses

-Toggles given class name(s) of the element
+Toggles given class name(s) of the element.

 #### Syntax